7robots/GAI-Jupyter-Docker/README.md

-## Container Build and Launch Instructions
+## Container Build Instructions

+- In your build directory, make sure you've created an .env file that contains your OpenAI API key.
+- the .env file should contain the following line:

+API_TOKEN=myapikey

 docker build -t gai-jupyter .